danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The physical size of the viewing surface used for plotting can be
-changed via the “change paper size” option in the p)age submenu.
+changed via the “change paper size” option in the :ref:`sec:menu-p`.
 This
 affects the size of the X-window (if plotted to the screen) and the size
 of .png or images generated (if plotted to these devices).
 Several
 preset options are provided or the paper size in x and y can be